stavinski/grayhat_python_redux/README.md

 # Gray Hat Python Redux

-Based off the [fantastic book](https://nostarch.com/ghpython.htm) by Justin Seitz, I wanted to bring it up to date using libraries that work with x64, so it can be used without having to fire up an old MS VM.
+Based off the [fantastic book](https://nostarch.com/ghpython.htm) by Justin Seitz, I wanted to bring it up to date using libraries that work with x64, so it can be used without having to fire up an old MS XP VM ;)

 ## Main Differences